Things to Do in Nassau, Bahamas Cruise Port in One Day

 Explore Nassau’s Historical Highlights

 Spend some time getting to know the history of Nassau with a tour of the city’s landmarks, including Rawson and Parliament Squares, Government House and more.
-Once acquainted, use the remainder of the day to explore on your own and revisit sites like the Queen’s Staircase, located in the Fort Fincastle historic complex and named in honor of Britain’s Queen Victoria.
+Once acquainted, use the remainder of the day to explore on your own and revisit sites like the Queen’s Staircase, named in honor of Britain’s Queen Victoria.

 Ready for island time?
 Cruise to Nassau and make it a day to remember with Royal Caribbean.